DamoM73/turtle_vid_tute/lesson_4.md

 - **Run** the code and see how close your prediction is.
 - **Modify** the code so the shape fits within the window.

-When we run the code the shape is partially off the screen.
-That's not a big problem, you just need to change the length from `100` to `80`.
-This something quite simple for you, because you have learnt how to code, but what about people who haven't?
+When we run the code part of the shape is off the screen.
+This is not a big problem.
+Change the length from `100` to `80`.
+This is something quite simple for you because you have learnt how to code.
+What about people who haven't?

 How do we make our programs interactive by getting input from users who cannot code?

 ### Making your program interactive

-The simplest way to make your program interactive is to use the `input` command which will ask the user for their input in the **Shell**.
+The simplest way to make your program interactive is to use the `input` command.
+It will use the **Shell** to ask the user for their input.

 To do this change: